data-dot-all/dataall/pages/deploy/deploy_locally.md

 ---
-layout: home
+layout: default_sublevel
-homePage: true
-title: About
+title: Deploy to AWS
-order: 1
+permalink: /deploy-locally/
 ---

 # **Getting Started**
 You can deploy data.all in your AWS accounts by following the steps in the "Deploy to AWS" section.
 If you are a developer and want to have a look and run the code locally check out the "Deploy locally" section.
-{% include how-to-index.html %}

 ## Pre-requisites
 You need to have the tools below up and running to proceed with the deployment: